 There is a live chat option available, but it only connects to a chatbot.
 Amazon Drive does have an online knowledgebase, but it’s focused more on basic tutorials than troubleshooting.

 Amazon Drive is hardly the most secure cloud storage platform we’ve seen.
 You can lock your Amazon account with two-factor authentication, but that’s about it.
 Files aren’t encrypted during upload or download.
 It’s also not clear whether Amazon stores your files redundantly across multiple data centers to protect against data loss.

 If you are already paying for an Amazon Prime membership, it makes sense to store your photos with Amazon Drive.
 But if you don’t have Prime or need to store large volumes of other files, Amazon Drive is somewhat expensive and low on features.

 Google Drive is easier to use, integrates with Google Workspace apps, and offers backup and sync services.
-Storage is also cheaper—you can get 2TB of cloud space for $99.99 per year.
-Read our Google Drive review for more information.
+Storage is also cheaper—you can get 2TB of cloud space for $99.99 a year.

-You might also consider IDrive, which offers 5TB for just $69.50 per year.
+You might also consider IDrive, which offers 5TB for just $69.50 a year.
 This cloud storage solution includes end-to-end encryption to protect your data and will mail you a physical hard drive with your files to speed up the recovery process after a hard drive crash or malware attack.
-You can read our IDrive review for extra details.

 Amazon Drive is a pretty basic cloud storage service.
 It can be extremely attractive if you already have a Prime membership, since you can store an unlimited number of high-resolution photos for free.